- What is Ginger?

 One study on 60 middle-aged women found taking ginger extract for two months led to improved cognitive processing and attention, including decreased reaction times (8).

-When buying fresh ginger root, choose firm roots which aren’t shrivelled – this indicates the ginger has been kept a while.
+When buying fresh ginger root, choose firm roots which aren’t shrivelled - this indicates the ginger has been kept for a while.

-Ginger is delicious in both sweet and savoury dishes and as a tea.
+Ginger is delicious in both sweet and savoury dishes, and as a tea.
 It can be used either fresh or dried as a powder, although fresh ginger packs a greater nutritional punch.

 - Mince or chop finely and add to stir-fries, soups, casseroles, curries, marinades or salad dressings.